maarten-pennings/SevenSegment-over-Serial/electronics2/readme.md

 There was one thing to caught me by surprise: the board had two holes I did not put there, see the red encircled areas.
-I guess those are put by JLCPCB to have anchor points for the solder paste mask.
+I guess those are put by JLCPCB to have anchor points for the solder paste stencil.

 ![SSoSS](SSoSS-holes.jpg)

-The [flashing](flashing) took some trial and error.
+The [flashing](flashing) took two days of trial and error, reason was I have the ATmega328PB, not standard ATmega328P.
+This means fiddling with fuses, avrdude, and fixing a bug in the driver (hardcoded 16MHz clock).

 ## Assembly

-Once the firmware was correctly working, it was flashed, and I could proceed with final assembly.
+Once the firmware was correctly working and flashed, and I could proceed with final assembly.
 The components "brace" each other, so once assembled, there is little opportunity for changes.

 ![SSoSS assembled](SSoSS-assembled.jpg)

+## Enclosure

+What is left is to make a LEGO enclosure.

 (end)